MartinPankraz/ninja-unicorn/_posts/2022-02-08-SAP & MS Teams 2 – Target application features.md

 pin: false
 ---

-In the upcoming weeks, we will publish a blog post series that will get you up to speed on how to extend SAP business workflows into the Microsoft Azure ecosystem by developing your own Microsoft Teams extension application for SAP SuccessFactors.
-Whereas this sample scenario makes use of dedicated SAP and Microsoft Azure services, the presented approach opens a variety of new and exciting integration options for the SAP environment.
+Welcome back to the blog post series about how to create your own Microsoft Teams extension using SAP BTP and Microsoft Azure.
+In today’s second blog post, I will provide you with an overview of the sample application, which you will set up during this series.